LinaSerry/CognitiveSearchFrontEnd/README.md

 ### 2.4 Quick deploy of app to Azure
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)

+OR to provision using the portal create a Web app and deploy your code from github following https://docs.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment:

 ## Known Issues That We Should Fix

 1. The version of the Office file viewer we use does not show larger files.
 Pull requests welcome. :-)